 There is a high chance that you will be able to submit a request asking for your work’s payroll to automatically deposit a portion of your pay cheque into your savings account.
 This is a great way of ensuring that you are contributing to your savings without detracting from your time.

 Of course, these tips are only useful when you are making sure that you are allocating the money you save into a space where it will not be touched until you are ready to make a vehicle purchase.
-When you apply with Canada Drives, we are often able to connect you with a partner that can find you an approval with or without a downpayment.
-Contact us today to find out your options.
+When you apply with Canada Drives, we are often able to connect you with a partner that can find you approval with or without a downpayment.
+Apply today to find out your options.